Connection

 Fee currency follows side.
 A BUY fill reports the fee estimate in

 feeAmountContracts (feeAmountCollateral absent); a SELL fill reports it in feeAmountCollateral.
-The same convention applies on MINED.Makers are not charged a fee — only the taker pays.
-On a maker’s frame the fee estimate fields (
+The same convention applies on MINED.Makers are not charged a fee.
+Only the taker pays.
+On a maker’s frame, the fee estimate fields (

-configuredFeeRateBps, effectiveFeeBps, feeAmountContracts / feeAmountCollateral) mirror the maker order’s configured rate and can be non-zero, but a maker is not charged a fee on a matched CLOB trade — the realized maker fee is 0.
-Treat the taker-side estimate as a real pre-settlement charge to reconcile on MINED; treat the maker-side estimate as informational only.Terminal settlement (type: "MINED" | "FAILED")
+configuredFeeRateBps, effectiveFeeBps, feeAmountContracts / feeAmountCollateral) mirror the maker order’s configured rate and can be non-zero.
+A maker is not charged a fee on a matched CLOB trade; the realized maker fee is 0.
+Treat the taker-side estimate as a real pre-settlement charge to reconcile on MINED, and treat the maker-side estimate as informational only.Terminal settlement (type: "MINED" | "FAILED")

 Emitted when a CLOB trade settles on-chain.
 Each participant receives a settlement event for their own order: one for the taker order and one for each matched maker order.